PerchCMS/Solutions/architecture/user-filtered-lists.md

 The first thing to do is create a form on the page for the user to make their selections.

-Install the Forms app if you haven't already, as this gives us access to the handy `perch_forms()` function for displaying forms without needing a content region.
+Install the Forms app if you haven't already, as this gives us access to the handy `perch_form()` function for displaying forms without needing a content region.

 In your page:

 ~~~
-perch_forms('property_filter.html');
+perch_form('property_filter.html');
 ~~~

 Then create a new file at `perch/templates/forms/property_filter.html` and start building up your form.